 Where are the Ants Coming From?

-The first step in getting rid of ants in the dishwasher is to identify the type of ant and take notice of their behaviors.
+The first step in eliminating ants in the dishwasher is to determine the type of ant you are dealing with and take notice of their behaviors.
 Observe the ants closely what do they look like, what are they eating and where are they coming from?

-What type of ants are you dealing with?
-Are they sugar ants, black ants, white ants, carpenter ants, odorous ants, or some other type of ant.
+What kind of ants are you dealing with?
+Are they black ants, white ants, carpenter ants, odorous ants, sugar ants, or some other type of ant.

 What are the ants after?
 Are they feeding off foods that are left on dishes sitting in your dishwasher?
-If so, in the future you want to remove food particles from your dishes before placing them in the dishwasher or you can run the appliance immediately after placing the dishes.
+If so, sooner or later you will make it a common practice to wipe away pieces of food from your dishes before putting them in the dishwasher.
+Another option is to run the appliance after putting in the dishes and not let them sit.

 Where are the ants coming from?
 How are they entering your dishwasher?
 Are they coming into your home through the dishwasher drain or are they already inside your home but enter the dishwasher through cracks in the wall or appliance?

-Once you know what type of ant you are dealing with, why they are in your dishwasher and have found out their entry point (how the ants are getting in) you are in business and can proceed with getting rid of the ants.
+Once you know what sort of ant you might be dealing with, why they’re in your dishwasher and have discovered their entry point (how the ants are getting in) you’re in business and can proceed with eliminating the ants.

 How to Get Rid of Ants In Dishwashers